tech-med/medlearnity.com/src/content/blog/ut-blanditiis-ut-dol/index.md

 (5) Click “Add to Cart” and then follow the on-screen prompts.

-## Treat NBME Free Practice Exams Like Gold!
+## Treat NBME Free Practice Exams Like Gold

 These **NBME practice exams provide you with questions DIRECTLY from the test writers.** This is truly like gold!
 You get to study each question, including the way that the test writers formulate patient scenarios; write correct answer choices (as well as the incorrect, trick answer choices).